PierreCrette/VideoDedup/README.md

 Examples :

-1st run to clean up the resultset file, erase already known unwanted images and sets, remove results on deleted source files : ./3f_analyse.py foldersrc folderimg resultset -t=5 -tu=3 -maxdiff=10 -out=resultset.v1 -fake
+1st run to clean up the resultset file, erase already known unwanted images and remove results on deleted source files : ./3h_analyse.py foldersrc folderimg resultset -t=5 -tu=7 -maxdiff=10 -out=resultset.v1 -fake

-2nd run to fill HD cache with main resultsets and to remove some duplicates (few false positives) : ./3f_analyse.py foldersrc folderimg resultset -t=15 -tu=3 -maxdiff=4 -hdmaxdiff=60
+2nd run to fill HD cache with main resultsets and to remove some duplicates (few false positives) : ./3h_analyse.py foldersrc folderimg resultset -t=15 -tu=7 -maxdiff=4 -hdmaxdiff=100

 3rd run to fill HD cache with other resultsets and to remove some duplicates (more false positives).
-Decrease -t and increase -maxdiff by small increment if your resultset is important : ./3f_analyse.py foldersrc folderimg resultset -t=5 -tu=3 -maxdiff=8 -hdmaxdiff=60
+Decrease -t and increase -maxdiff by small increment if your resultset is important : ./3h_analyse.py foldersrc folderimg resultset -t=5 -tu=7 -maxdiff=8 -hdmaxdiff=100

-Last run to deal with remaining data (mostly false positive) : ./3f_analyse.py foldersrc folderimg resultset -t=5 -tu=3 -maxdiff=8 -hdmaxdiff=60 -ctrlref=False
+Last run to deal with remaining data (3 or more videos similars) : ./3h_analyse.py foldersrc folderimg resultset -t=5 -tu=7 -maxdiff=8 -hdmaxdiff=100 -ctrlref=False

 # HOW TO